Larycia Hawkins: Early life and education

 Hawkins was born in Oklahoma City, Oklahoma, and was raised in Shawnee, Oklahoma.
 She received her B.A. in History and Sociology from Rice University in Houston, Texas in 1994.
 She received an M.P.A. at the University of Oklahoma in 2001.
 She subsequently completed her Ph.D. at the University of Oklahoma in political science in 2007.
 Her research is about black theology and its relationship to political rhetoric and black political agendas, like those of the Congressional Black Caucus and the NAACP.

 Career

 Hawkins's early career included working in federal programs administered by the state government such as the Social Security Disability program and the Community Development Block Grant.

 Hawkins joined the faculty at Wheaton College in 2007, where she served as assistant professor in the Department of Politics and International Relations from 2007 to 2014.
 In 2014, she was tenured and promoted to associate professor in the Department of Politics and International Relations.
-Hawkins in the first African American female to have been tenured at Wheaton College since its founding in 1860.
+Hawkins is the first African American female to have been tenured at Wheaton College since its founding in 1860.

 On April 26, United Theological Seminary of the Twin Cities announced that Hawkins would be their 2019 commencement speaker, with the commencement address on the theme "you were made for such a time as this."